masonnl/dotfiles/README.md

 ### How does this work?

-[GNU Stow](https://www.gnu.org/software/stow/) is software that I use to keep my commonly used application settings reproducible and maintainable accross machines.
+[GNU Stow](https://www.gnu.org/software/stow/) is software that I use to keep commonly used application settings reproducible and maintainable accross machines.
 When run, Stow will target the parent directory to generate symbolic links for the dotfiles maintained here.

-### Dependencies

-These dotfiles configure Neovim and thus have software dependencies on the host machine.
-Those dependencies are as follows:

-- `cargo`
-- `gcc` or `clang`
-- `git`
-- `fzf`
-- `lazygit`
-- `npm`
+Typically `$HOME/.config` is where stow commands should be executed from.

 ### Installation